upenn-embedded/final-project-s25-cod/README.md

 ### 8. Final Demo Goals

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

+We plan to demonstrate our self-balancing robot on a tabletop or smooth indoor surface, but we’ll also design it to and potentially show how it handles some mild variations in terrain—such as small ramps, uneven tiles, or bumps—to show its ability to adapt beyond perfectly flat ground.
+The robot will operate independently (not strapped to a person or mounted on anything) and will be powered by an onboard battery.
+To further test its balance and stability, we’ll place different objects on top of it to simulate shifting loads, and give it slight pushes to see how well it recovers from disturbances.
+For safety and control, we’ll test within a defined area to prevent it from rolling off edges.
+Since our design is compact and doesn’t require outdoor space, we don’t anticipate any major spatial constraints, but we will allow time before the demo to fine-tune our balance control and terrain-handling parameters.

 ### 9. Sprint Planning